 The e-form — DIR-3 KYC — would be “notified and deployed shortly” as part of updating the ministry’s registry.

 Director Identification Number (DIN) is a unique number allotted to individuals who are eligible to have directorship on the boards of registered companies.

 According to the ministry, the form should be filed by every director using his own DSC and should be duly certified by a practising professional — chartered accountant, company secretary or cost and management accountant.

 After the deadline, the MCA 21 system would mark all approved DINs — allotted on or before March 31 this year against which DIR-3 KYC form has not been filed as ‘de-activated’.

 The de-activated DINs would be allowed after payment of a specified fee and such individuals could also face action.

 Last year, the ministry had disqualified more than three lakh persons from holding directorship at registered companies These individuals were directors at firms that were not carrying out business activities for a long time.

 Hence Ministry has made the form DIR-3 KYC mandatory for all directors to verify the credential of directors.

-Disclaimer – the above summary is based on the personal interpretation of the revised regulations, which may differ person to person.
-Hence, the readers are expected to take expert opinion before placing reliance on this article.
+Disclaimer – Please note that the above articles is based on the interpretation of related laws and judicial pronouncement which may differ from person to person.
+The reader are expected to take the expert opinion on the matter.